You must apply to build or do earthworks near our water and wastewater network. Please read the below information for more details.

 The pre-design stage is the best time for you to check possible restrictions or encumbrances and alter your plans without spending a lot of time, effort and money.

-It is the property owner's responsibility to ensure that any structure is not within one metre of the network and fully compliant with any easements.
+It is the property owner's responsibility to ensure that any structure is not within a corridor, and is fully compliant with any easements.

-In Christchurch City, if you locate the network at the site by visual means, including digging if necessary, you may build up to one metre from it under the bylaw.
-This work may also need a resource consent if it’s within a water body setback.
+In Christchurch City, if you locate the network at the site by visual means, including digging if necessary, you may build up to the corridor as set out in the bylaw.
 If you are not able to locate the network visually you may not build closer than three metres from the network position shown on the Council plans.

 In Banks Peninsula, the network at the site must be located by visual means, including digging if necessary.

-If during processing your building consent application it is identified that you are proposing to build within one metre of our network you will be notified to either redesign the building work or obtain authorisation under the bylaw.
+If during the processing of your building consent application it is identified that you are proposing to build within the corridor, you will be notified to either redesign the building work or obtain authorisation under the bylaw.

 If you believe you are building too close to the network you can:

-If your planned building or structure is too close to the network you can:
+If your planned building or private improvements are too close to the network you can:

-Apply to divert or build within one metre of our network(external link).
+Apply to divert or build within the Maintenance Access Corridor of our network(external link).

 For example:

-We will only give the approval to build/do work within one metre of our network in exceptional circumstances, and where no suitable alternative exists.
+We will only give the approval to build/do work within the clearance requirements of our network in exceptional circumstances, and where no suitable alternative exists.

 We will decide if there are exceptional circumstances and no suitable alternative.